aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 The `arista.avd.cv_deploy` role supports connecting to CloudVision through an [HTTP CONNECT](https://en.wikipedia.org/wiki/HTTP_tunnel#HTTP_CONNECT_method) proxy server, with or without basic authentication.

-To enable the proxy, set `proxy_host` (port `TCP/8080` will be used by default).
-If this variable is not defined, a proxy will not be used (default mode).

 !!!
 Warning

     Authentication credentials (when used) are sent to the proxy server using ***HTTP Basic authentication*** over non-encrypted HTTP transport (credentials are only `Base64` encoded, not encrypted).
 Credentials can be exposed by intercepting and analyzing raw TCP/IP traffic between AVD and Proxy server.